Set up Google Cloud Print on a Windows print server

 - Windows Server 2008 and 2012, 64bit

-Install the Google Cloud Print Connector
+Install Google Cloud Print Service for Windows

 - Using Chrome, download and install Google Cloud Print Service for Windows.